cr1901/swmon/README.md

 3. Enjoy the 15-30 seconds you saved by not having to push buttons on your monitor to switch inputs :).

+## GUI
+An [`egui`](https://github.com/emilk/egui) GUI is also provided, based on the `swmon list` and `swmon switch` commands as described above.
+It can be run with using the `swmon-gui` command:

+![Picture of swmon GUI window, showing two comboboxes on the left to choose a monitor and monitor input type to switch to.
+The mouse hovers over the "HDMI 2" selection to the input combobox.
+A "Switch!" button is on the right, which actually performs the monitor switch.
+Information on the current selected monitor is provided in a small bottom panel.](assets\swmon-gui_k8Sy5hg15P.png)

 ## Future Work
 * Report which input is currently active.
 * Report monitors which don't speak DDC protocols in `swmon list`.